system76/docs/content/install-davinci-resolve.md

 ### Download DaVinci Resolve and the MakeResolveDeb script

-**Please note that the MakeResolveDeb script is not created by Black Magic or System76 and is maintained by the community.**
+**Please note that the MakeResolveDeb script is not created by Blackmagic Design or System76 and is maintained by the community.**

 DaVinci Resolve can be downloaded [here](https://www.blackmagicdesign.com/products/davinciresolve/).
 Select the regular DaVinci Resolve version and not the Studio version, unless you have a license for the Studio version.